gardener/gardener/docs/concepts/resource-manager.md

       spec:
         topologySpreadConstraints:
         - topologyKey: kubernetes.io/hostname
+          minDomains: 3 # lower value of max replicas or 3
           maxSkew: 1
           whenUnsatisfiable: ScheduleAnyway
           labelSelector: ...
       ```

-      This ensures that the (multiple) pods are scheduled across nodes on best-effort basis.
+      This ensures that the (multiple) pods are scheduled across nodes. `minDomains` is set when failure tolerance is configured or annotation `high-availability-config.resources.gardener.cloud/host-spread="true"` is given.

     - ... contains at least two zones, then the following is added: